How to get your car insurance down

 If you’re over the age of 70, you may have noticed that the price of your car insurance has increased.
 In fact, some providers refuse to insure people over 70 altogether.
-This may be frustrating, particularly as research has shown that people over this age are no more likely to have an accident than younger drivers.

 Luckily there are some ways to reduce the price of your car insurance.

 Below, you can find some of Age Co’s top tips to reduce your car insurance premium.